Tariffs on Electronics From China: Another Delay

 Even with the lack of consumer electronics on the currently enforced tariffs list (for now), higher prices in the supply chain have led in some cases to higher prices of finished goods for consumers.

-A potential list of good impacted by tariffs is available here.
+Here is a potential list of good impacted by tariffs.

 Worried about the impact of tariffs on U.S. manufacturers?
 You may want help with component life cycle management?
 An electronics manufacturer that offers full aftermarket services can take that headache off your hands: